 You can see these are a little more unfurled, but not quite all of the way.
 Once you have your clump dug out, use your shovel to “cut” apart the root ball.
 Hosta roots can be really tough and tight, so you might have to put some weight behind it to slice through.
 Cut them into smaller sections, with about 3 plant sections each, and plant those in the ground in a hole that matches the size of your root ball.
 Add more dirt around to cover roots as needed, and water.

 It’s so easy!
 They’ll start to leaf out, and grow.
 I end up dividing my hosta clumps every other year or so.
 It depends on how badly the voles and mice have eaten the juicy inside over the winter.
+I have had where the little critters have completely almost eaten entire plants.

 You can see the middle of this clump is completely gone!
 Some small rodent snacked on it all winter.
 While they saved me the trouble of having to dividing my hosta, it makes me really upset when they eat an expensive or prize variety (I have friends who live in wooded areas and the deer also love them!)!